Security National Trust Co. Sells 393 Shares of Truist Financial Co. (NYSE:TFC)

-Security National Trust Co. cut its stake in shares of Truist Financial Co.
-(NYSE:TFC) by 1.2% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 31,448 shares of the insurance provider’s stock after selling 393 shares during the quarter.
-Security National Trust Co.’s holdings in Truist Financial were worth $1,508,000 at the end of the most recent quarter.
+Security National Trust Co. cut its stake in Truist Financial Co.
+(NYSE:TFC) by 1.2% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 31,448 shares of the insurance provider’s stock after selling 393 shares during the period.
+Security National Trust Co.’s holdings in Truist Financial were worth $1,508,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds and other institutional investors also recently modified their holdings of the company.
-Peoples Financial Services CORP. boosted its stake in Truist Financial by 173.4% during the fourth quarter.
-Peoples Financial Services CORP. now owns 544 shares of the insurance provider’s stock worth $26,000 after acquiring an additional 345 shares in the last quarter.
-Kinloch Capital LLC bought a new position in Truist Financial during the fourth quarter worth $26,000.
-Clearview Wealth Advisors LLC bought a new position in Truist Financial during the fourth quarter worth $38,000.
-Crescent Capital Consulting LLC bought a new position in Truist Financial during the fourth quarter worth $39,000.
-Finally, Provident Wealth Management LLC bought a new position in Truist Financial during the third quarter worth $51,000.
-72.11% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors also recently made changes to their positions in TFC.
+Peoples Financial Services CORP. raised its stake in shares of Truist Financial by 173.4% in the fourth quarter.
+Peoples Financial Services CORP. now owns 544 shares of the insurance provider’s stock worth $26,000 after acquiring an additional 345 shares during the last quarter.
+Kinloch Capital LLC bought a new position in shares of Truist Financial in the fourth quarter worth about $26,000.
+Clearview Wealth Advisors LLC bought a new position in shares of Truist Financial in the fourth quarter worth about $38,000.
+Crescent Capital Consulting LLC bought a new position in shares of Truist Financial in the fourth quarter worth about $39,000.
+Finally, Provident Wealth Management LLC bought a new position in shares of Truist Financial in the third quarter worth about $51,000.
+72.11% of the stock is owned by institutional investors.

-Truist Financial (NYSE:TFC) last issued its earnings results on Wednesday, January 20th.
-The insurance provider reported $1.18 earnings per share for the quarter, topping analysts’ consensus estimates of $0.99 by $0.19.
+Truist Financial (NYSE:TFC) last released its quarterly earnings results on Wednesday, January 20th.
+The insurance provider reported $1.18 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.99 by $0.19.
 Truist Financial had a net margin of 16.95% and a return on equity of 7.76%.
-During the same quarter last year, the firm earned $1.04 earnings per share.
-On average, equities research analysts forecast that Truist Financial Co. will post 3.54 EPS for the current fiscal year.
+During the same period in the previous year, the firm earned $1.04 earnings per share.
+Equities analysts predict that Truist Financial Co. will post 3.54 EPS for the current year.

-In other news, EVP Kimberly Moore-Wright sold 1,398 shares of the firm’s stock in a transaction that occurred on Friday, November 6th.
+In other news, EVP Kimberly Moore-Wright sold 1,398 shares of the business’s stock in a transaction on Friday, November 6th.
 The shares were sold at an average price of $44.09, for a total value of $61,637.82.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, VP Brantley J. Standridge sold 1,500 shares of the firm’s stock in a transaction that occurred on Thursday, November 5th.
-The shares were sold at an average price of $45.10, for a total transaction of $67,650.00.
-Following the completion of the transaction, the vice president now owns 12,510 shares of the company’s stock, valued at $564,201.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, Director K. David Jr. Boyer sold 3,221 shares of the business’s stock in a transaction on Wednesday, December 9th.
+The stock was sold at an average price of $47.72, for a total transaction of $153,706.12.
 The disclosure for this sale can be found here.
-Insiders have sold 7,387 shares of company stock valued at $342,162 in the last quarter.
-Company insiders own 0.35% of the company’s stock.
+Insiders sold 7,387 shares of company stock valued at $342,162 in the last quarter.
+Corporate insiders own 0.35% of the company’s stock.

-Several research analysts have weighed in on the stock.
-Raymond James upped their price objective on shares of Truist Financial from $46.00 to $57.00 and gave the stock an “outperform” rating in a report on Thursday, January 7th.
-Deutsche Bank Aktiengesellschaft upped their price objective on shares of Truist Financial from $46.00 to $56.00 in a report on Wednesday, January 6th.
-Credit Suisse Group upped their price objective on shares of Truist Financial from $52.00 to $53.00 and gave the stock a “neutral” rating in a report on Friday.
-Argus upped their price objective on shares of Truist Financial from $45.00 to $48.00 in a report on Friday, October 16th.
-Finally, Keefe, Bruyette & Woods downgraded shares of Truist Financial from an “outperform” rating to a “market perform” rating and upped their price objective for the stock from $49.00 to $50.00 in a report on Thursday, November 19th.
-Twelve analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
-Truist Financial presently has an average rating of “Hold” and an average target price of $48.84.
+A number of research firms recently weighed in on TFC.
+Jefferies Financial Group downgraded shares of Truist Financial from a “buy” rating to a “hold” rating and boosted their price target for the stock from $48.00 to $55.00 in a research note on Thursday, January 7th.
+Barclays boosted their price target on shares of Truist Financial from $47.00 to $59.00 in a research note on Monday, January 4th.
+Morgan Stanley boosted their price target on shares of Truist Financial from $61.00 to $64.00 and gave the stock an “equal weight” rating in a research note on Friday.
+Raymond James boosted their price target on shares of Truist Financial from $46.00 to $57.00 and gave the stock an “outperform” rating in a research note on Thursday, January 7th.
+Finally, Credit Suisse Group boosted their price target on shares of Truist Financial from $52.00 to $53.00 and gave the stock a “neutral” rating in a research note on Friday.
+Twelve research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
+The stock currently has an average rating of “Hold” and an average price target of $48.84.

 Truist Financial Profile